 God’s Judgment

-John tells us that, “I watched as the Lamb opened the first of the seven seals.
-Then I heard one of the four living creatures say in voice like thunder, ‘Come!’
-I looked, and there before me was a white horse!
-Its rider held a bow, and he was given a crown, and he rode out as a conqueror bent on conquest” (6:1-2).
+John tells us that, “Now I watched when the Lamb opened one of the seven seals, and I heard one of the four living creatures say with a voce like thunder, ‘Come!’
+And I looked, and behold, a white horse!
+And its rider had a bow, and a crown was given to him, and he came out conquering, and to conquer.”
+(6:1-2).

 As I mentioned before, chapters 6-16 are not a linear, end-to-end recounting of events in history.
-We’d have some pretty serious problems if that were the case; after all, how could the events of chapters 7 and on even take place after the sixth seal is opened in 6:14, as we read: “The sky receded like a scroll, rolling up, and every mountain and island was removed from its place” (6:14).
+We’d have some pretty serious problems if that were the case; after all, how could the events of chapters 7 and on even take place after the sixth seal is opened in 6:14, as we read: “The sky vanished like a scroll that is being rolled up, and every mountain and island was removed from its place.”
+(6:14).
 If we are to take these judgments as a linear recounting of events, then several of the remaining judgments could not literally take place.

 Instead, what we see, as I mentioned earlier, is several cycles of seven that each cover the full spectrum of history from Jesus’ first coming to his second—with each cycle more intense than the last.
-What we’ll do is to consider just one of these cycles in order to get a flavor for them all.
+But each cycle is describing the same time period- simply from a different angle.
+What we’ll do is consider just one of these cycles in order to get a flavor for them all.
 The seven trumpets, chapter 8.

 Judgment begins with the land being burned with fire and hail.
 The judgments get progressively worse with part of the sea becoming blood, rivers and springs becoming embittered by a falling star, one-third of the sun, moon, and stars being darkened, locust demons coming out of the abyss, one-third of mankind being killed, and finally the kingdom of this world becomes the kingdom of God in chapter 11, verse 15.

 Through all these events we learn important things about God’s judgment.
-Lets consider some of these lessons.
+Let’s consider some of these lessons.
 We see first:

-The completeness of God’s Judgment (See 11:15-18; 22:12).
+The Completeness of God’s Judgment (See 11:15-18; 22:12).
 In each series – the seals, the trumpets, the bowls the judgments – like a descending spiral -- repeatedly get worse.
 So complete is God’s power that even his extraterrestrial creation acts in concert with his judgment on earth: the sun is blackened, the moon turns red, and the stars fall.
-Not even death itself can hide us from the searching judgment of God (11:18)
+Not even death itself can hide us from the searching judgment of God (11:18).

-The Finality of God’s Judgment “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign for ever.”
-(11:15).
+The Finality of God’s Judgment “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign forever and ever.”
+(11:15b).
 This present world will end.
 There will come a day when it is all over.
 There is no appeal from God’s judgment.
 When God judges, the only response is the silence of assent and songs of worship.

 The Horror of God’s Judgment.
 The severity of his judgments is clear throughout the book.
 It will be a horrible thing to undergo the judgment of the Lord Almighty.
 Every kind of human will be horrified on that day…if the images are true, we do not help anyone by trying to make them seem less horrible.